jedws/specs2ScalacheckScalaz/README.md

     [error] (test:test) sbt.TestsFailedException: Tests unsuccessful
     [error] Total time: 8 s, completed Dec 28, 2013 11:41:19 AM

-those appear to indicate that scalacheck 1.10.x's `Prop` is being brought in somehow.
+those appear to indicate that scalacheck 1.10.x's `Prop` is being brought in somehow, yet it should be explicitly excluded.
+All investigation of the classpath appears to indicate only scalacheck 1.11.1 is present, which makes it difficult to understand the source of these errors.